Biden bounces back up after falling off bike in Rehoboth Beach

 He said he had trouble taking his biking shoes out of the pedals and had bike clips in.

-The president and first lady Dr Jill Biden are celebrating their 45th wedding anniversary at their home on the Delaware shore.
+The president and first lady Dr Jill Biden are celebrating their 45th wedding anniversary at their home on the Delaware shore over the Juneteenth weekend.

 According to the White House travel pool, Dr Biden kept going so she missed her husband’s fall.